Young Adult Blog

 Catching Rainwater

-Written by Erica Bennett
+Written by Erica Golden

 In a spiritually parched world, where will we turn to fill our thirst?
 God uses a powerful analogy to encourage us to look to Him for life-giving waters.